masenf/kf7hvm-com/info/packet/pi4-setup.md

 # Ready to Go

-The system should be in good shape for packet use.
+The system should be in good shape for _manual-start_ packet use.

+Configuring systemd units to run these programs on startup may be covered in the future.